Rescuers look for victims at Cuba hotel after blast kills 22

 Associated Press

-HAVANA (AP) — Rescuers in Cuba’s capital were searching rubble through the night to find more victims of an explosion that killed at least 22 people and injured dozens at a luxury hotel that once hosted dignitaries and celebrities, including Beyoncé and Jay-Z
+HAVANA (AP) — Rescuers in Cuba’s capital searched through the night to find survivors of an explosion that killed at least 22 people and injured dozens at a luxury hotel that once hosted dignitaries and celebrities, including Beyoncé and Jay-Z

 A natural gas leak was the apparent cause of Friday’s blast at Havana’s 96-room Hotel Saratoga.
 The 19th-century structure in the city’s Old Havana neighborhood did not have any guests at the time because it was undergoing renovations ahead of a planned Tuesday reopening.

-Relatives of missing people remained at the site late Friday night as rescuers sifted through rubble.
+At least one survivor was found early Saturday in the shattered ruins of the hotel, and rescuers using search dogs clambered over huge chunks of concrete looking for more.
+Relatives of missing people remained at the site overnight.
 Others gathered at hospitals where the injured were being treated.

 “I don’t want to move from here,” Cristina Avellar told The Associated Press near the hotel, whose outer walls were blown away by the explosion, leaving the interiors of many rooms exposed.